jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 HTML page describing the API and giving you a link to the `/metrics` page, which is where all the Prometheus metrics are exported.

 There you have it, a production-ready web service.
+At least for some values of "production-ready".

 Of course, the API it offers is really simple.
-You'll need to go in and edit the
+You can make it your own by editing the
 [API definition](https://github.com/jml/servant-template/blob/master/%7B%7B%20cookiecutter.project_name%20%7D%7D/%7B%7B%20cookiecutter.project_name%20%7D%7D-api/src/%7B%7B%20cookiecutter.module_name%20%7D%7D/API.hs) and
 the